-And the "transparent cube" he set up keeps the hydroponic seedlings upright, making it easier for them to grow taller trees and 6 times faster than they could in the wild.
+And the “transparent cube” he set up keeps the hydroponic seedlings upright, making it easier for them to grow into taller trees 6 times faster than they could in the wild.
 For a year and a half, the process has been shortened to just 90 days.

 Hydroponic tree factories

 “Essentially, this isn't a building.
-It's a machine: a growth machine, ”he says Georgia Leah, communications manager for Intelligent Growth Solutions (IGS), the Edinburgh-based company that designed the system.
+It's a machine: a growth machine, ”he says Georgia Leah, communications manager at Intelligent Growth Solutions (IGS), the Edinburgh-based company that designed the system.
 I call them more simply vertical farms equipped with artificial intelligence.

 And just like vertical farms this test facility uses hydroponic farming techniques, where plants are grown indoors under hyper-controlled conditions.
 The type of light, temperature, humidity and nutrition can be customized for each individual plant, much more than in a greenhouse.